-As shocking as it was, this massacre was inevitable, and it will be followed by more such tragedies, and not only in South Africa.
+As shocking as it was, this massacre was the ‘price of doing business’ and not only in South Africa.

-Capitalism has become so desperate for profit that it must grind workers’ conditions into the dirt, even as these workers produce record wealth.
-While South Africa’s mining corporations make billions of dollars, their workers suffer extreme poverty, toxic environments and early death.
+Capitalism has become so desperate for profit that it must grind workers’ conditions into the ground, even as these workers produce record wealth.
+While South Africa’s mining corporations make billions of dollars, their workers suffer extreme poverty, toxic working conditions, and premature death.

-To maintain this inequality, capitalists use every possible means of divide and rule: seducing union leaders; funding inter-union rivalry; importing temporary contract labor; cultivating strike-breakers; beefing up security forces, bribing public officials, funding political parties, and so on.
+To maintain such inequality, capitalists use every possible means of divide and rule: seducing union leaders; funding inter-union rivalry; importing temporary labor; cultivating strike-breakers; arming security forces, bribing public officials, funding political parties, and so on.

-These methods succeed because capitalism breeds opportunists who are eager to advance themselves by betraying those they supposedly represent.
+These methods succeed because capitalism breeds opportunists who will sacrifice others in order to advance themselves.

-Then there’s the current NUM, whose leaders are paid extravagantly more than their members and who view any challenge to their leadership (and their gravy train) as criminal.
-The NUM supported the African National Congress (ANC) before it came to power, and it continues to befriend the ANC as a capitalist government, even as it promotes worker exploitation.
+Then there are the current NUM leaders, who are paid far more than their members and who view any challenge to their leadership (and their gravy train) as criminal.
+The NUM supported the African National Congress (ANC) before it came to power, and it continues to befriend the ANC as a capitalist government, even as it intensifies worker exploitation.

 What should be done?
-Most answers have been pathetic, calling on the same forces that created the massacre to restore (capitalist) order.
+Opportunists call on the same forces that caused the massacre to address the problem.

-Proving its utter irrelevance, the AFL-CIO (US) denounced the tragedy as “a completely avoidable industrial conflict” and called on the Lonmin corporation “to ensure calm and safety is restored so that miners can return to work.”
+- Proving its utter irrelevance, the American AFL-CIO denounced the tragedy as “a completely avoidable industrial conflict” and called on the Lonmin corporation “to ensure calm and safety is restored so that miners can return to work.”

-The youth league of the ANC came closest to seeing the world as it truly is when it indicted “South Africa’s exploitative mining regime, capitalist greed and the poverty of our people” as the cause of the massacre.
+The youth league of the ANC came closest to the truth when it indicted “South Africa’s exploitative mining regime, capitalist greed, and the poverty of our people” as the cause of the massacre.